MODFLOW-USG: A Conceptual Modeling Approach Using Visual MODFLOW Flex

-Wayne Hesch, B.Sc. is the Senior Product Champion for Visual MODFLOW, at Schlumberger Water Services.
-Wayne has completed his Bachelor of Science Degree at University of Waterloo, and the Environmental Engineering Program at Conestoga College.
-Wayne has taught courses on conceptual modeling, groundwater modeling, and water quality data management for more than 7 years, for public and private organizations at venues around the world.
+Wayne Hesch, B.Sc. is the Senior Product Champion for Visual MODFLOW, at Waterloo Hydrogeologic.
+Wayne has completed his Bachelor of Science Degree at University of Waterloo and the Environmental Engineering Program at Conestoga College.
+Wayne has taught courses on conceptual modeling, groundwater modeling, and water quality data management for more than 10 years, for public and private organizations at venues around the world.

-The course will be held at the Colorado School of Mines (Room TBA).
-A campus map will be sent upon enrollment.
+The course will be held at the Colorado School of Mines in Golden, CO.
+(Room and building TBA)